-In an AM system, the carrier is modulated up and down in amplitude while the frequency remains constant.
-In an FM transmitter, the carrier level is constant, but the frequency is shifted in sympathy with the modulating intelligence or music.
+One difference between AM and FM transmitters is how modulation is superimposed on the radio signal.
+In an AM transmitter, the radio signal is modulated up and down in amplitude while the frequency remains constant (amplitude modulation).
+In an FM transmitter, the amplitude is constant, but the frequency is modulated (frequency modulation).

 A simple vertical antenna working against a ground plane will suffice.
 But to be academically perfect, this would entail a sheet of conducting material at least a quarter of a wavelength in radius about the vertical.